dib-lab/khmer/README.txt

+PDBG BRANCH NOTE: To reproduce the results of the paper, "Scaling metagenome sequence assembly with probabilistic de Bruijn graphs," follow  the instructions below then go to the figuregen directory and take a look at the README there.

 Welcome to khmer, k-mer counting, filtering and graph traversal FTW!

 As of August 2011, there's a khmer mailing list at librelist.com that